Bio, C.V., & Contact

 In more recent years I have begun researching a dramatically different project: working with Cape Verdeans who have Jewish heritage.
 Because Cape Verdeans are an acutely mobile and diasporic people, to date the project has taken me to three continents (Africa, Europe, and North America) and six nations (Cape Verde, Portugal, France, the U.S., and–virtually–the Netherlands and Israel).

-I am currently at work on a book about this intriguing group of people, tentatively titled Africa across the Seder Table: Jewish Identity in Cabo Verde and Its Diaspora.
+I am currently completing a book about this intriguing group of people, Africa across the Seder Table: Conversations about Jewish Identity in Cabo Verde and Its Diaspora.

 After completing this book, I plan a second book from my engagement with the diasporic Cape Verdean community, tentatively titled Women’s Travels, Women’s Traumas: Engendering the Cape Verdean Diaspora.
 A future research project, tentatively titled A Century of Stories, will focus on the life experiences of Cape Verdeans of extreme advanced age (90+ years).